 If you’ve been in a car accident in Dallas that results in any damage whatsoever, you’ll need to report the accident to your car insurance company as soon as possible.
-Next you’ll be asked to give a recorded statement.
-Insurance adjuster will be your next hurdle although most accident victims don’t know this.
+Next, you’ll be asked to give a recorded statement.
+The insurance adjuster will be your next hurdle although most accident victims don’t know this.

 You don’t have to give a recorded statement to another person’s insurance company.
 Yours is a little trickier.
 Even though you hired the insurance company as your representative, they still act as a separate entity from you and hold their interests to heart.
 Their job is to discern if the cause of the accident — an event that will cost their company money — was you.